jacobgardner/ts-audit/README.md

 ## Installation

 You'll need to install two packages, `ts-audit` and `ttypescript` which is used to run the transform plugin.
+(You'll still need `typescript` as `ttypescript` uses whatever version of `typescript` you have installed)

     npm install -S ts-audit ttypescript